Welcome to another installment of natural hair tips! Today we’ll cover a topic that every person with hair on their heads has faced: split ends.

 We know, it isn’t fun to trim off the ends.
 However, there is some good news!
 You can prevent split ends (and even prolong the time you need to take between trims) if you take good care of your hair!

-Follow these tips to prevent split ends!
+How to prevent split ends:

 - Be gentle when you wash, brush, detangle, style, and touch your hair.
 Remember that split ends develop slowly as incremental damage builds up over time.
 If you are more gentle with your hair every day, you will slow the development of split ends.

 - Avoid heat tools!
 If you use them, they are probably the number 1 factor causing your split ends.

 - Drink more water.
 Hair that is hydrated from the inside out will last longer against environmental damage and won't develop split ends as quickly.

 - Nourish and strengthen your hair with deep conditioning treatments every 1-2 weeks.
 NaturAll Club’s Avocado Ice Cream Treatment Deep Conditioners will prevent split ends by fortifying your ends and keeping your hair healthy!